sinequa/sba-angular/docs/tutorial/autocomplete.md

 </sq-search-form>
 ```

-You should now see a "Hello world!" appear when you click on the input:
+You should now see a "Hello world" appear when you click on the input:

 ![Autocomplete]({{site.baseurl}}assets/tutorial/autocomplete-helloworld.png)